 A reasonably catch-all term in Lithuanian for a pub or bar.
 Easy to remember as well.

-It describes in direct literal terms what you can expect.
+As with many Germanic words this describes in direct literal terms what you can expect.
 Cavernous halls with long communal tables which specialise in churning out high volumes of easy-to-drink lager and hearty food.
-Associated with Bavaria for a number of reasons but there are plenty of authentic venues elsewhere.
+Associated with Bavaria for a number of reasons but there are plenty of authentic venues elsewhere in central Europe.

 Example: Hofbräuhaus, München, Germany

-Literally beer room.
+A room, or other place (usually a German style inn, or tavern, where beer is served.
 These places should be small and to-the-point minimal, focused on drink.
 Often these days the term is used for marketing rather than any strict application of the definition, so in terms of what you can expect to find, that may differ a little.
 Often these places will not open until mid-late afternoon.

 Example: Mogk’s Bierstube, Frankfurt, Germany

-In Spanish, a Bodega is similar to an Osteria (see below) but in Danish the term is completely different, referring to dark, smokey, usually cheaper working class drinking holes.
+In Spanish, a Bodega is similar to an Osteria (see below), serving drinks alongside food – often cold cuts – in an informal environment.
+Yet peculiarly, in Danish the term is completely different, referring to dark, smokey, usually cheaper working class drinking holes.
 Hopefully a Dane can help me explain why they adopted this word.